-How do we sell a share of our property to our son, stay on the deeds and downsize too?
+Can I sell a share of my house to my son, stay on the deeds and downsize too?

 As I understand it, you are loking to come off the mortgage but still stay on the title deeds, which if this is the case won't be acceptable to a lender.
 The simple reason for this is that if you are not a party to the mortgage, but are on the title deeds, then in the event that the mortgage was defaulted on, the lender would be unable to gain possession of the property.

 Your main options are to apply for a 'Transfer of Equity', where you are adding your son to the mortgage and deeds, and staying on yourselves.
 You can either approach your existing lender for permission or can look to remortgage to a new lender.
 The lender will look at the overall affordability of the loan and will take into consideration the level of income your son earns, as well as your current income and future plans too.